PUBLIC TIMELINE BEGINS IN NOVEMBER 2015, NOT MARCH 2017

 Carl Gallups discussed Montgomery’s work on his December 12, 2015 radio show, “Freedom Friday.”

 Zullo was not only a firsthand witness to Montgomery’s testimony to a federal judge in 2015, but also arranged for Montgomery to be represented by Attorney Larry Klayman and for Montgomery’s travel to Washington, DC while Montgomery was recovering from a severe stroke.
-Zullo and MCSO Det.
-Brian Mackiewicz escorted Montgomery across the country in a wheelchair and were present while Montgomery spoke with Judge Royce C. Lamberth.
+Zullo said he and MCSO Det.
+Brian Mackiewicz carried Montgomery, who was in a wheelchair at the time, into the judge’s chambers and were present while Montgomery spoke with Judge Royce C. Lamberth.

 Zullo disputes Fanning’s claim that Lamberth extended “whistleblower protection” to Montgomery.
 “If he had said that, I would’ve remembered it,” Zullo told us on Saturday.